daintree2016/avyona_website/README.md

-# Avyona - Single Product eCommerce Website
+# Avyona - eCommerce Website

 Welcome to **Avyona**, a eCommerce website built.
 This repository serves as the collaborative base for our team to develop, enhance, and complete the website.